 Assessment is through a combination of coursework units and a written exam.
 The coursework units are internally assessed by the teaching staff, and then externally moderated by an OCR moderator.
-The written exam can be taken in Year 10 or 11, based on a student's progress within the coursework units.

-Creative i-Media is a more applied learning route, with assessment by coursework playing a large role in the final grade.
+Creative i-Media is a more applied learning route, with assessment by coursework playing a large role in the final grade (60%), which must be completed under teacher supervision.
 This requires students be able to meet regular deadlines and have a willingness to work independently.